Killing of Jean Charles de Menezes

-Jean Charles da Silva e de Menezes ([ʒeˈɐ̃ ˈʃaʁliz dʒi meˈnezis]; 7 January 1978 – 22 July 2005) was a Brazilian man killed by officers of the London Metropolitan Police Service at Stockwell station on the London Underground, after he was wrongly deemed to be one of the fugitives involved in the previous day's failed bombing attempts.
-These events took place two weeks after the London bombings of 7 July 2005, in which 52 people were killed.
+Jean Charles da Silva de Menezes ([ʒeˈɐ̃ ˈʃaʁliz dʒi meˈnezis]; 7 January 1978 – 22 July 2005) was a Brazilian man fatally shot by the Metropolitan Police Service at Stockwell Station of the London Underground, after being mistakenly identified as one of the fugitives from the previous day's failed bombing attempts.
+These attempts occurred two weeks after the 7 July 2005 London bombings, in which 52 people were killed.

-The Independent Police Complaints Commission (IPCC) initiated two investigations.
-Stockwell 1, the findings of which were initially kept secret, concluded that none of the officers would face disciplinary charges.
-Stockwell 2 strongly criticised the police command structure and communications to the public.
-In July 2006, the Crown Prosecution Service said that there was insufficient evidence to prosecute any named individual police officers in a personal capacity, although a criminal prosecution of the Commissioner in his official capacity on behalf of his police force was brought under the Health and Safety at Work etc. Act 1974, on the failure of the duty of care due to Menezes.
-The Commissioner was found guilty and his office was fined.
-On 12 December 2008 an inquest returned an open verdict.
+The Independent Police Complaints Commission (IPCC) launched two investigations: Known as Stockwell 1 and Stockwell 2.
+The findings of Stockwell 1—initially withheld from the public—concluded that none of the officers would face disciplinary charges, while Stockwell 2 strongly criticized the police command structure and its communication with the public.

+In July 2006, the Crown Prosecution Service determined that there was insufficient evidence to prosecute any individual police officer, although a criminal prosecution for failing in duty of care towards Menezes was officially initiated against the Commissioner under the Health and Safety at Work etc. Act 1974.

+The commissioner was found guilty, and his office was fined.
+On 12 December 2008, an inquest returned an open verdict.

-Menezes' death led to protests in Brazil, and prompted apologies from British Prime Minister Tony Blair and Foreign Secretary Jack Straw.
+The death of Menezes led to protests in Brazil and prompted apologies from British Prime Minister Tony Blair and Foreign Secretary Jack Straw.
 The Landless Workers' Movement demonstrated outside British diplomatic missions in Brasília and Rio de Janeiro.
 The shooting also led to debate over shoot-to-kill policies adopted by the Metropolitan Police Service after the September 11 attacks.

 Biography

-Born on 7 January 1978, the son of a bricklayer, Menezes grew up on a farm in Gonzaga, Minas Gerais, Brazil.
-After discovering an early aptitude for electronics, he left the farm aged 14 to live with his uncle in São Paulo and further his education.
-At 19 he received a professional diploma from Escola Estadual (State School) São Sebastião.
+Jean Charles de Menezes was born in Gonzaga, Minas Gerais, Brazil, where he grew up on a family farm.
+His father worked as a bricklayer.
+Demonstrating an early aptitude for electronics, Menezes left the farm at the age of 14 to live with his uncle in São Paulo and pursue further education.
+At age 19, he obtained a professional diploma from Escola Estadual São Sebastião (São Sebastião State School).

-According to the Home Office, he arrived in Britain on 13 March 2002, on a six-month visitor's visa.
-After its expiry, he applied to stay on as a student, and was granted permission to remain until 30 June 2003.
+On 13 March 2002, Menezes travelled to Britain on a six-month visitor visa.
+Following the visa's expiration, he applied for a student visa, which allowed him to remain in the country until 30 June 2003.

 Shooting

 Almost all of the facts regarding the Menezes shooting were initially disputed by various parties.
-Contradictory witness accounts, "off the record" statements from police, and media speculation added to the confusion.
+Contradictory witness accounts, "off the record" statements from the police, and media speculation all added confusion to the case.
 An ITV report on 16 August 2005 claimed to contain leaked documents from an IPCC investigation.

 Hunt for suspects

-On 22 July 2005, the Metropolitan Police were searching for four suspects in four attempted bombings carried out the previous day; three at Underground stations and one on a bus in Hackney.
-As the perpetrators had not died in the failed suicide bombing, a large police investigation and manhunt began immediately.
-An address in Scotia Road, Tulse Hill, was written on a gym membership card that was found inside one of the unexploded bags used by the bombers.
+On 22 July 2005, the Metropolitan Police were searching for four suspects in four attempted bombings carried out the previous day; three at London Underground stations and one on a bus in Haggerston.
+As the perpetrators had not died in the failed suicide bombings, a large police investigation and manhunt began immediately.
+An address on Scotia Road, Tulse Hill, in south London was written on a gym membership card that was found inside one of the undetonated bags used by the bombers.